al-caveman/cavemancms/content_raw/music/article.md

 caption :Bias-variance trade-off.
 alt     :Some shooting targets showing the bias-variance trade-off.

-The _drums_ damage is easy to grasp.
+For the _drums_ damage point, evolution-wise, we are more evolved to handle sounds found in nature, as opposed to sounds produced by musical instruments.
+This may explain why music is more harmful to our ears than natural sounds.

 But what do I mean by the _bias_ shit?
 Basically music IMO alters how you think.
 E.g. depending on the music you listen, you may end up being more risky, more cautious, etc.  IMO this is not good, because it induces some artificial bias in your brain's function as shown in [biasvariance].

 IMO it's better to keep your brain at neutral, so you get thoughts that hit the center, without having external bias due to music to drag your thoughts to the